PeterDieter/ODDP/README.md

 Concerning rebalancing, **RMethod** can take the following values:

 1. s: Static.
 No rebalancing occurs.
-2. n: Nearest: Always assign the courier to the nearest warehouse.
-3. l: Level: Assign the courier to the nearest warehouse but check that each warehouse remains at a certain level.
+2. l: Level: Assign the courier to the nearest warehouse but check that each warehouse remains at a certain level.

 If the level policy is chosen, a level value **beta** needs to be chosen, that is a float between 0 and 1.